scottkuhl/devup2022/README.md

 - **[Azure Static Web Apps, Blazor, Authentication and Visual Studio 2022](https://scottkuhl.medium.com/azure-static-web-apps-blazor-authentication-and-visual-studio-2022-40364cc543b7)**: Azure Static Web Apps is a very easy way to create a secured Blazor Web Assembly application with a backend API based on Azure Functions.
 I will walk you through getting this all setup and running on your local workstation using Visual Studio 2022.

-- **[Azure Cosmos DB with ASP.NET Core Web API](https://code-maze.com/azure-cosmos-db-with-asp-net-core-web-api/)**: We’ll start by learning what an Azure Cosmos DB is and the various APIs that it supports.
-Then we’ll create a Cosmos DB from the portal.
-After that, we’ll learn how to create an ASP.NET Core application that connects with the Cosmos DB using the Core (SQL) API.
-First, we’ll test it locally and then deploy it to Azure.
-Finally, we’ll verify that everything works well together in the cloud environment.
+- **[Azure Cosmos DB with ASP.NET Core Web API](https://code-maze.com/azure-cosmos-db-with-asp-net-core-web-api/)**: Weâ€™ll start by learning what an Azure Cosmos DB is and the various APIs that it supports.
+Then weâ€™ll create a Cosmos DB from the portal.
+After that, weâ€™ll learn how to create an ASP.NET Core application that connects with the Cosmos DB using the Core (SQL) API.
+First, weâ€™ll test it locally and then deploy it to Azure.
+Finally, weâ€™ll verify that everything works well together in the cloud environment.

 - **[Azure BLOB Storage with ASP.NET Core and Angular](https://code-maze.com/azure-blob-storage-with-asp-net-core-and-angular/)**: In this article, we are going to take a look at the Azure Storage Platform and learn how to work with Azure BLOB Storage.